University of Hong Kong Faculty of Law

-The Faculty of Law of The University of Hong Kong (香港大學法律學院; commonly known as HKU Law) is one of the 11 faculties and schools at The University of Hong Kong.
+The Faculty of Law of The University of Hong Kong (香港大學法律學院; commonly known as HKU Law) is one of the 11 faculties and schools at the University of Hong Kong.
 Founded in 1969 as the Department of Law, it is the oldest law school in Hong Kong.
 HKU Law is consistently ranked among the top law schools in the world.
 In 2019, HKU Law was ranked 18th on the QS World Rankings and 22nd on the Times Higher Education World Rankings.

-HKU Law has produced many distinguished alumni, including current chief justice Andrew Cheung, three permanent judges of the Court of Final Appeal, three secretaries for justice, one-third of Hong Kong's senior counsel, and numerous members of the Legislative Council.
+HKU Law has produced many distinguished alumni, including current chief justice Andrew Cheung, three permanent judges of the Court of Final Appeal, three secretaries for justice, one-third of Hong Kong's senior counsel, and more than twenty members of the Executive Council and Legislative Council.

 History

 Background

 Law was first taught at the University of Hong Kong in the 1920s and 1930s, but only as a component of a broad-based arts degree, and not as a standalone subject.
 Contemporary efforts to create colonial Hong Kong's first law school were met with opposition, with Colonial Office records showing apparent concern that such a law school might produce "half-baked lawyers" who would cause "political trouble".

 At the time, all barristers and most solicitors practising in Hong Kong were educated, trained and qualified in the United Kingdom.
 As a result, only the wealthy could afford the education that could lead to a career in the law.
 William Kirk Thomson, a senior government lawyer who served as Registrar-General from 1958 to 1968, remarked that it was "little short of tragic that the doors to a great profession are virtually closed to a large number of men and women who have not had the good fortune to be born into wealthy homes".

 In September 1964, the Department of Extra-Mural Studies at HKU initiated a five-year pilot scheme in which the Department offered part-time evening classes that led to an external LLB degree from the University of London.